RachaelBryant/Phase-Two-Project-Repository/README.md

 Df Model:                           6

-The dummies model including the dummy variables made of the categorical variables Waterfront and View, along with sqft_living onto Price had a much lower r-squared value of .283 with a non-statistical significant F-statistic.

- # Issues of multicollinearity
+ # Issues of multicollinearity within the models
 There is also an issue of multicollinearity that became apparent.
 The predicted price shown below does not align well with the perfect line.